Quantifying climate tipping points and

 ClimTip brings together climate scientists and experts from 22 leading research institutions and organisations.

-Combining diverse expertise of
+Combining diverse expertise of our partners

 Frequently Asked Questions